 So how much fluid does the average, healthy adult living in a temperate climate actually need?
 The National Academies of Sciences, Engineering, and Medicine determined that adequate daily fluid intake is:

 - About 15.5 cups (3.7 liters) of fluids for men

 - About 11.5 cups (2.7 liters) of fluids a day for women

-These recommendations cover fluids from water, other beverages and food.
-So they say drinking eight 8-ounce glasses of water a day is a reasonable goal to remember.
+These recommendations cover fluids from water, other beverages, and food so drinking eight 8-ounce glasses of water a day is a reasonable goal to remember.
 Carrying a reusable water bottle makes it easy to fill up, hydrate, and carry with you – all while minimizing pollution.
-Our favorite reusable stainless steel water bottles with a couple of cubes of ice to ensure refreshing cold water with every gulp!
+Our favorite idea is to pair a reusable stainless steel water bottles with a couple of cubes of ice to ensure refreshing cold water with every gulp!

 4. Consume fruits and non-starchy veggies.